Skip to content

 • We don’t share your data with marketing or advertising partners.

 The in-app confirmation states this directly: deleting your account removes you from all syndicates, and your bookings and financial records are anonymised rather than destroyed.
-Deletion takes up to 30 days to complete, during which you can cancel; after that it is irreversible.
+Deletion happens 30 days after you request it, and you can cancel any time before then; after that it is irreversible.

 If you are the only member of a syndicate, there is no one left whose records depend on yours, and the syndicate can be wound up.
 If you are one of several, your departure does not erase the syndicate.